-A vintage style that is making a comeback on the fingers of modern brides, rose cut diamonds rose again to popularity when Justin Theroux proposed to Jennifer Aniston with one in 2012—sparking immediate interest in the public.
-Rose cut diamond facet patterns differentiate them from the sparkling round, princess, and oval brilliant cut diamonds that are popular today, but that’s only one of the reasons a rose cut is special.
-This magnificent cut, which produces a luster rather than a sparkle when light hits it, is certainly here to stay.
-Here everything you need to know about buying a rose cut diamond.
+A vintage ring that is making a comeback on the fingers of modern brides, rose cut diamonds rose again to popularity when Justin Theroux proposed to Jennifer Aniston with one in 2012—sparking immediate interest in the public.
+Rose cut diamond facet patterns differentiate them from the sparkling round, oval, and princess cut diamonds that are popular today, but that’s only one of the reasons a rose cut is special.
+This magnificent diamond cut, which produces a luster rather than a sparkle when light hits it, is certainly here to stay.
+Here’s everything you need to know about buying a rose cut diamond.

 How do you know it’s a rose cut diamond?

 Rose cut diamonds look like a flower—in fact, the cut resembles a spiral of petals in a rose bud.
 This diamond shape comes in two forms: single rose cut and a rose cut with additional layers of diamond facets.
 The single cut boasts a single layer and can be surrounded by smaller diamonds, while the double layer in the stone is centered.
 Double rose cut diamonds are set high, or deep.
 These are also known as Dutch rose cuts, and they tend to closely resemble a briolette cut diamond.[LL1] Many possess horizontal facets, which can be structured or less so.
 Antique diamonds in the rose shape are typically not perfectly rounded as they were often hand-cut.